 Reich also exchanged e-mails with Bertodano, Tsoukalas and Walter.
 They had told Reich that their sonofusion results were negative but not published.
 She pleaded with them to provide her with their unpublished results.
 According to Reich's e-mails, she believed that the story would lead to a finding of fraud or research misconduct for experiments that claimed to support sonofusion.
 Her presumptions required that Taleyarkhan had performed the research alone, that he had fooled his five collaborators, or that they conspired with him, none of which was true.
 Each of his collaborators has consistently and repeatedly affirmed the group's experiments and claims.

 "Clearly, we do not know if professor Taleyarkhan has ever been faking data," Reich wrote, "and my story is unlikely even to mention this.
 But we all know that has to be considered as a possible interpretation.
 Another possible interpretation is he cut corners badly.
 In any major fraud or hoax case I have studied, and I studied a few, the press played a crucial role in letting things get out of hand."

-Tsoukalas immediately realized that his group's 2003 confirmatory results were a liability, and he needed to push the crosshairs of Reich's scope away from him.
+Tsoukalas immediately realized that his group's 2003 confirmatory results were a liability, and he needed to push the crosshairs of Reich's rifle scope away from him.
 He did two things.